Well-clipped cones under finite quotients and applications to the cone conjecture: Descent under finite quotients

 using the fact that the $(H_i)_{i\in I}$ satisfy Assumption (iii).

 We now claim that $\mathcal{C}^G$ is cut out by the (possibly non-minimal) set of hyperplanes $(h_i)_{i\in I^*}$ in the cone $\mathcal{B}$.
-To see this, take Identity \eqref{eq-pfdescent}, intersect with $V^G$, decompose $\mathcal{A}$ into summands, and regroup indices to see that
+To see this, take Identity \eqref{eq-pfdescent}, intersect with $V^G$, and express $\mathcal{A}^G$ in terms of $\mathcal{B}$ using Identities \eqref{eqAG} and \eqref{eqB} to see that